bachya/simplisafe-python/docs/usage.rst

 SimpliSafe™ Plans
 -----------------

 SimpliSafe™ offers several `monitoring plans <https://support.simplisafe.com/hc/en-us/articles/360023809972-What-are-the-service-plan-options->`_.
 Only the **Standard** and **Interactive** plans work with this library.

 Please note that only Interactive plans can access sensor values and set the system state; using the API with a Standard plan will be limited to retrieving the current system state.

 Accessing the API
 -----------------

-First, authenticate using your SimpliSafe username/email and password:
+First, authenticate using your SimpliSafe™ username/email and password:

 .. code:: python